1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 The Obverse Of The 1955 Nickel

-Along the left rim, the motto “IN GOD WE TRUST” is inscribed.
-To the right of the portrait, the word “LIBERTY” appears, positioned directly above the date “1955.”
-A small star near the bottom rim separates the motto from the other inscriptions — these are the standard obverse elements used throughout this period.
+Along the left rim you’ll find “IN GOD WE TRUST.”
+On the right side, “LIBERTY” sits directly above the date “1955.”
+A small star near the bottom rim separates the motto from the other inscriptions — standard layout for this era.

 The Reverse Of The 1955 Nickel

-The reverse (back) features Schlag’s detailed front-facing view of Monticello, Jefferson’s Virginia home.
-The motto “E PLURIBUS UNUM” arches above the building.
+Flip it over.
+Schlag’s front-facing view of Monticello — Jefferson’s Virginia home — dominates the reverse.
+“E PLURIBUS UNUM” arches above the building.

-Below the structure, the word “MONTICELLO” is inscribed, followed by the denomination “FIVE CENTS,” and “UNITED STATES OF AMERICA” curves along the bottom rim.
-For Denver-minted coins, a small “D” mintmark sits to the right of Monticello’s steps; Philadelphia coins bear no mintmark at all.
+Below the structure: “MONTICELLO,” then “FIVE CENTS,” with “UNITED STATES OF AMERICA” curving along the bottom rim.
+On Denver coins, look for a small “D” to the right of Monticello’s steps.
+Philadelphia coins have no mintmark at all.

 The Full Steps Feature — The Most Important Detail On A 1955 Nickel

-Here is the single most valuable thing to look for on any 1955 Jefferson Nickel.
-Look at the base of Monticello on the reverse: you’ll see a row of horizontal steps in front of the building’s entrance.
+This is where the money is.
+Look at the base of Monticello on the reverse — you’ll see horizontal steps in front of the building’s entrance.

 Other Features Of The 1955 Nickel

-The 1955 Jefferson Nickel maintains standard post-war specifications.
-It is composed of 75% copper and 25% nickel (not silver — the silver “War Nickels” of 1942–1945 are a different issue), weighs 5.0 grams, and measures 21.2 millimeters in diameter.
-The edge is plain (smooth, with no ridges).
+The 1955 Jefferson Nickel is composed of 75% copper and 25% nickel, weighs 5.0 grams, and measures 21.2 millimeters in diameter.
+The edge is plain — smooth, no reeding.

-Importantly, 1955 is NOT a silver coin.
-If you’re wondering whether your 1955 nickel contains silver, the answer is no. Only nickels dated 1942 through 1945 with a large mintmark above Monticello’s dome were made from a 35% silver composition.
+This is NOT a silver coin.
+I know people ask constantly.
+Only nickels dated 1942 through 1945 with a large mintmark above Monticello’s dome contain silver (35% composition).
+Your 1955 nickel has zero silver content.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)